danillonogueira/ambar-challenge/README.md

 The API that the project makes use of to get data is [OWM](https://openweathermap.org/api).
 It also takes an integration with a [Realtime Database](https://firebase.google.com/docs/database) through [Firebase](https://firebase.google.com/), given that data persistence and realtime UI updates were both requirements of the challenge.

 As for design specs, the developer was allowed to style the UI as they saw fit.
-For these purposes, Styled Components was used and also Ant Design, a React components library that Ambar seems to implement in the front-end.
+For this purpose, Styled Components was used and also Ant Design, a React components library that Ambar seems to implement in the front-end.
 ## Technologies
 * JavasScript (ES6)
 * React